 Vitals are performed on client and baby throughout the immediate postpartum period.
 Your midwife and birth assistant will do most of the cleaning up after the birth and again you will be encouraged to eat and drink in order to aid in your recovery.
 Your midwife and assistant will stay with you for 2-4 hours after the birth to ensure both client and baby are stable and healthy.

 Your midwife is on-call for you during this period as well and will be back to your home for a visit when your baby is 24 hours old, this assessment will include all vitals and breastfeeding check.
 You will also have a 3 day, (in- home visit) a 2-3 week (in-office) visit and a 6 week (in-office) visit.
 These visits include assessment of client and baby ensuring that baby is gaining the correct amount of weight and is not developing jaundice.
 All clients will be encouraged to see a pediatrician within 72 hours of the birth.
 Recommendations can be made for pediatric physicians.

 Full prenatal care including one ultrasound, home birth, birth assistant, water birth tub, and postpartum care: $6200

 All Clients are entitled to a payment plan that is broken down based in the individual needs of the client.

 Coastal Midwifery accepts most insurance plans including Medicaid.
 In order to verify your insurance benefits and determine the amount of your out of pocket expenses, you must fill out a verification of benefits form through our billing agency.
-All private insurance clients will need to pay 50% of the full midwifery fee by 36 weeks of pregnancy.
+All private insurance clients will need to pay the full fee by 36 weeks of pregnancy.
 Once we receive payment from the insurance company you will be reimbursed this deposit (excluding your deductible and co-insurance).

 Medicaid covers most of the expenses but clients will owe $1500 out of pocket for things that medicaid does not cover, such as: Birth Assistant, Water Birth Tub (not optional), Postpartum Birth Kit, and a Concierge fee.